jberry93/Notebook/Notes/Javascript/Javascript_6.md

 /*Test cases*/
 ```

-The next step is the hardest!
-We need to combine a for loop with a while loop to make our function work.
+We need to combine a for loop with a while loop to make our function work efficiently.
 We will first iterate through the length of `romanVal`:

 ```Javascript
 function convert(num){